IBM-Cloud/onboarding-osb/README.md

 As you onboard through Partner Center or RMC, you will  be required to provide your broker app URL.
 This readme provides a step by step guide on how to configure and deploy a reference broker app that hooks up to your service and helps you test an end to end flow early in the onboarding process.
 This is all done with the help of the CLI makefile automation that performs the following tasks for you:

- - builds the Java OSB broker code using maven
+ - builds the Java based OSB broker code using maven
- - creates a docker container image of the broker app,
+ - builds a docker container image of the OSB broker app,
  - creates an IBM Container Registry (ICR) namespace (if it does exist) and uploads the image to the ICR namesapce
  - deploys the app on either IBM Cloud Foundry or IBM Code Engine

-> Note that this broker is not recommended being used in production but it to be used as a reference to build your production broker
+> Note that this broker is not recommended to be used in production.
+It to be used as a reference to help you build your production broker

 ## Whats is an Onboarding and a Deployment IBM Cloud Account
 In the sections to follow you will come across many references to Onboarding and Deployment IBM Cloud account.
 This section tries do demystify the two.

 #### _Onboarding IBM Cloud Account_
-is the IBM Cloud account under which your SaaS service is being onboarded via RMC or Partner Center.
+is the IBM Cloud account under which your service is being onboarded.
+The will be the cloud account selection when you are working with RMC or Partner Center.

-> Note to IBMers: If you are an IBMers, very likely you will  be onboarding on test.cloud.ibm.com but your Deployment Cloud account MUST be cloud.ibm.com.
-Care should be taken to create the right resources in the right cloud environment.
+> Note to IBMers: If you are an IBMers, very likely while you will  be onboarding via **test**.cloud.ibm.com, your Deployment IBM Cloud account MUST be **cloud.ibm.com**.

 #### _Deployment IBM Cloud Account_
 is the cloud account under which you will be deploying your broker app using either Code Engine or Cloud Foundry.
-You could choose this to be same as your Onboarding Cloud account as long as the account is on cloud.ibm.com (IBM Cloud prod)
+You Deployment Cloud Account could be same as your Onboarding Cloud account as long as the account is on cloud.ibm.com (IBM Cloud Production)

 > Note to IBMers: The Deployment  cloud account **MUST** be an account in **cloud.ibm.com** and **NOT** in test.cloud.ibm.com or any other flavor of IBM cloud.
 This implies, the IBM Container registry, namespace and the IBM Code Engine or Cloud Foundry app to be deployed in the sections to follow have to be on  cloud.ibm.com